InSight Initiative: Summit 6

 May 4-6, 2021, times 11 am – 4 pm CDT all three days

-This meeting will take place virtually, using Zoom.
+This meeting took place virtually, using Zoom.

 MLA plans for balanced representation of librarian leaders and participating organizations.
 This sixth Summit will convene 20 librarians and 20 participating organization representatives.